Illinois Fighting Illini: Mascot controversy

 From 1926 to 2007, Chief Illiniwek was the symbol for the Fighting Illini.
 Chief Illiniwek was a Native American symbol portrayed by a white student.
 Chief Illiniwek symbolized the Illini, a confederation of indigenous tribes who historically had inhabited much of present-day Illinois; however the clothing and regalia for the symbol was from the Sioux nation.
 Chief Illiniwek would perform during halftime at Illinois football and basketball games, wearing a feathered headdress and buckskin clothes, and dancing while the marching band played "Three in One", an arrangement of three original songs.
-It was customary for Illinois fans and attendees to raise their arms at the end of the halftime proceedings and, in unison, yell 'chief.'
+It was customary for Illinois fans and attendees to raise their arms at the end of the halftime proceedings and, in unison, yell "chief".

-In 2005, the Chief was one of 18 mascots (though Illiniwek was considered a symbol and not a mascot) cited as "hostile or abusive" by the NCAA in a policy that banned schools from full participation in postseason activities as long as they continued to use such mascots.
+In 2005, the Chief was one of 18 mascots cited as "hostile or abusive" by the NCAA in a policy that banned schools from full participation in postseason activities as long as they continued to use such mascots.
 The University of Illinois retired Chief Illiniwek in 2007.
 Debate about the Chief has continued to this day.
 The university chancellor appointed a Commission on Native Imagery to recommend ways "to provide closure, healing and reconciliation... to facilitate the establishment of new traditions... [and] to honor and partner with the Native Nations for whom Illinois is their ancestral home."

-The Fighting Illini are one of three Big Ten programs that do not have a mascot.
-(The other two are the Wolverines and the Hoosiers.)
+The Fighting Illini are one of two Big Ten programs that do not have a mascot.
+(The other being the Wolverines.)

+The Kingfisher

 In the 2020 student elections, the student body voted 4222 to 3597 for a preliminary proposal to adopt a new mascot, the belted kingfisher.
-The female belted kingfisher, who is "naturally true to the orange and blue", would be the first female mascot in the Big Ten.
-The referendum was downplayed by the university administration who said that the "results will be shared with the university administration and the board of trustees but will not result in a new mascot at this time."
+The female belted kingfisher, which is "naturally true to the orange and blue," would be the first female mascot in the Big Ten.
+The referendum was downplayed by the university administration, which stated that the "results will be shared with the university administration and the board of trustees but will not result in a new mascot at this time."

+After the student referendum, the University Senate voted 105–2 in an advisory vote to endorse the belted kingfisher as the new mascot.
+In 2023, students and faculty created a Kingfisher costume and the proposed unofficial mascot began making appearances at campus events.
+Multiple Indigenous organizations have endorsed adopting the Kingfisher as a mascot.
+In the 2025 student elections, the student body reaffirmed in a 76.36% supermajority vote support for adopting an athletic mascot.